 What is a contested estate?
 How to limit the risks of a contested estate after death

 Contested estates can add an extra layer of complexity to an already difficult time of grieving for a loved one.
 When disputes arise over the distribution of assets, it can lead to both financial and emotional consequences for the family left behind.
-Lucy Wilson in our wills and estates team, explains exactly constitutes a contested estate, and how individuals can minimise the risks of such disputes occurring after death.
+Lucy Wilson in our wills and estates team, explains exactly what constitutes a contested estate, and how individuals can minimise the risks of such disputes occurring after death.

 A contested estate refers to disagreements or legal challenges that arise amongst family members or beneficiaries regarding the distribution of the deceased’s assets as per their will.